Types of Natural Stone for Home Decoration

 Quartzite

-A fine-grained sedimentary rock; formed as a result of a modification of siliceous sandstones.
+A fine-grained sedimentary rock formed by the alteration of siliceous sandstones.
 Known since ancient times, it can be seen in the decoration of the Church of the Savior on Spilled Blood and the upper part of the Lenin Mausoleum.

-The color palette: gray, pink, yellow, the most decorative are crimson-red and dark cherry, sometimes white quartzite; the color is determined by the presence of glandular pigment.
+Color palette: gray, pink, and yellow; the most decorative are crimson-red and dark cherry, and there is sometimes white quartzite.
+The color is determined by the presence of iron pigment.

-Physical properties: it has a very high hardness, but can be polished to a very high quality, so it is considered a very decorative finishing material.
-Extremely durable, acid-resistant, frost-resistant, has a compressive strength of 100-450 MPa, low water absorption coefficient and density of about 2.7 g/cm3.
+Physical properties: it is very hard, yet can be polished to a very high quality, which makes it a highly decorative finishing material.
+It is extremely durable, acid-resistant, and frost-resistant, with a compressive strength of 100-450 MPa, a low water-absorption coefficient, and a density of about 2.7 g/cm3.

 - monumental construction